 OK I know…. everyone has a bone broth recipe on their blog these days.
 Its nothing new – in fact its been around for centuries.
 But did you know just how good it is for you?!
 I drink it for breakfast, lunch or dinner.
 It’s so warming and once you have a batch in the fridge or freezer, you can use it as a base to make your favourite soups and stews too.

-The health benefits are endless due to the high amount of minerals that leach from the bones during the cooking process, but here are just a few of the main ones:
+The health benefits are endless due to the high amount of minerals that leach from the bones during the cooking process.

 - It can help to restore and rebuild the gut

 - It’s great for arthritis and joint pain